 Agate Stone | Meaning and Properties

 Agate is one of the oldest of all minerals and references to this popular stone can be traced back more than two thousand years to the writings of Theophrastus the Ancient Greek philosopher (c.370-285 BC).
 The process of describing different varieties of agate can be traced back to his works Theophrastus On Stones in which he compares the hardness of agate to onyx and talks about how one variety differs from the other because of "its irregular and uncertain manner of spots, clouds and variegations".
 He says that although predominantly grey, different colours are present and are often beautifully spread out, patterns may resemble trees, shrubs, plants, clouds, rivers and even animals.
 He goes on to say "the ancients" separated agates into different varieties giving each one a name that highlighted its difference from the "common agate".
 That difference could be colour, markings or texture.
-Red agate was called haemachates, the prefix "haema" coming from the Greek word for blood with reference to the stone's colour and achates as it was known at that time, was from the river in Sicily by the same name where it was first discovered.
-He wrote these stones have been "found to exist in almost every nation on Earth" and those featuring patterns resembling trees and shrubs were called dendrachates (from the word dendrite).
+Red agate was called haemachates, the prefix "haema" coming from the Greek word for blood with reference to the stone's colour and achates as it was known at that time, came from name of a river in Sicily where agate was first discovered.
+In reference to the discovery Theophrastus wrote; these stones have been "found to exist in almost every nation on Earth" and those featuring patterns resembling trees and shrubs were called dendrachates (from the word dendrite).
 Other varieties were "idly named" according to the powers they held or even because of their "similarity in colour to animal skin."

 Achates was a stone formerly in high esteem, but now held in none.
 It was first found in Sicily, near a river of that name; but has since been discovered in numerous other localities.
 In size it exceeds any other stones of this class, and the varieties of it are numerous, the name varying accordingly.